Biden to pitch his $174 bln electric vehicle plan in Michigan

 WASHINGTON, May 18 (Reuters) - President Joe Biden will make the case for his $174 billion electric vehicle plan on Tuesday, calling for government grants for new battery production facilities during a visit to a Ford Motor F.N electric vehicle plant in Michigan.

-He will also rule out consumer incentives for high-priced electric luxury models, according to a White House fact sheet reviewed by Reuters, as he argues for dramatic government spending to prod Americans to buy electric vehicles at a preview of Ford's new EV F-150 pickup truck.
+He will also rule out consumer incentives for high-priced electric luxury models, according to a White House fact sheet, as he argues for dramatic government spending to prod Americans to buy electric vehicles at a preview of Ford's new EV F-150 pickup truck.

+Biden is pushing for electric vehicles in the auto industry's heartland, and trying to win over auto workers worried that more battery electric cars and trucks will mean fewer jobs.

 The White House wants to encourage new battery production facilities, which are key to ramping up U.S. electric vehicle manufacturing.